awsdocs/amazon-fsx-windows-user-guide/doc_source/creating-joined-ad-file-systems.md

  DO NOT include a domain prefix \(corp\.com\\FSxAdmins\) or domain suffix \(FSxAdmins@corp\.com\) when providing the group name parameter\.
  DO NOT use the Distinguished Name \(DN\) for the group\.
 An example of a distinguished name is CN=FSxAdmins,OU=example,DC=corp,DC=com\.

-## To Create an Amazon FSx for Windows File Server File System Joined to a Self\-managed AD \(AWS CLI\)<a name="create-joined-fsx-cli"></a>
+## To create an FSx for Windows File Server file system joined to a self\-managed AD \(AWS CLI\)<a name="create-joined-fsx-cli"></a>

- The following example creates an Amazon FSx for Windows File Server file system with a `SelfManagedActiveDirectoryConfiguration` in the `us-east-2` Availability Zone\.
+ The following example creates an FSx for Windows File Server file system with a `SelfManagedActiveDirectoryConfiguration` in the `us-east-2` Availability Zone\.

 ```
 aws fsx --region us-east-2 \